REALTOR RESOURCES: MONTHLY HOME MAINTENANCE TIPS

 - Everyone knows these bugs can carry some pretty nasty stuff, never mind making you itch all over.
 Check your lawn and gutters for standing water and remove it quickly to prevent hot spots.
 You can also spray for mosquitos (and wasps!), which should lessen the amount you have to deal with.

 - July was swarm season, so this is the month where many people find out they’ve got termites.
 Have a professional check your bait traps to confirm whether or not you’ve got an infestation, and make sure your termite bond is active to prevent problems and protect you if you do get one.
-You should also make sure any wood mulch in garden beds isn’t going right up to your brick or siding; mulch is a great food source for termites, and if it’s right beside your home it can lead them right in.
+You should also make sure any wood mulch in garden beds isn’t going right up to your brick siding; mulch is a great food source for termites, and if it’s beside your home it can lead them right in.

 September – Clean & Repair Siding

 By the end of summer, your siding is probably looking a little dirty and could even be sporting some mildew buildup.
 Early fall is a great time to get it cleaned up and check for areas that may need some sprucing up.

 - Thoroughly wash your siding with soapy water.

 - The following day, once everything is dry, use some caulking to fill in the gaps between any areas where two pieces of siding meet.
 Smooth it with your finger and wipe it down with a damp sponge to get rid of excess.